davidclarke1995/GoProject/README.md

 ## Conclusion

 Overall I was very happy at the learning process of this project.
-The videos that Ian had up on moodle were very helpful to understand and there was a lot of content online of Thompsons Algorithm.
+The videos that my lecturer Ian McLoughlin had up on moodle were very helpful to understand and there was a lot of content online of Thompsons Algorithm.
 I found comparing pofix expression to NFA very dificult but solved through help of StackOverflow and some other online material.
 Also, I had a huge struggle with GitHub not being able to commit successfully but eventually got that issue sorted.
 I believe the error was because I updated the Readme on GitHub rather than on visual studios and committed so my remote repository and local repository were out of sync and I could not perform a "git pull" request.
 I think I have learned a lot from this project and look forward to using GoLang again in the future.